owenosborn/Organelle_M_rootfs/eyesy-oflua.md

 # General

 Start with raspbian lite, the last version of Buster (https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip).
-Boot it up so that the resize partition thing happens (tried to disable this but ran into trouble). then shutdown and create another primary partition with ext4 (give about 5 GB to root, 3 GB to the new one) using gparted or whatever from another machine.
+Boot it up so that the resize partition thing happens.
+Then shutdown and create another primary partition with ext4 (give about 5 GB to root, 3 GB to the new one) using gparted or whatever from another machine.

 then boot and run raspi-config